stripe/tracer-objc/README.md

 Tracer is an **experimental** testing tool that lets you record & play back the behavior of arbitrary objects in Objective-C.

 Let's say you have a dependency in your code, `ThatThing`.
-You call `ThatThing`, it calls you back, and behavior varies depending on input.
-Testing complex async behavior is hard, especially if you don't control the source of behavior.
+You call `ThatThing`, it calls you back, and behavior varies depending on user input or environmental factors.

 ```objective-c
 @protocol ThatInterface <NSObject>